2017 Tongan general election: Electoral system

 The Legislative Assembly of Tonga has up to 30 members, of which 17 are directly elected by first-past-the-post voting from single-member constituencies.
-The island of Tongatapu has ten constituencies, Vavaʻu three, Haʻapai two and ʻEua and Niuatoputapu/Niuafoʻou one each.
+The island of Tongatapu has ten constituencies, Vavaʻu three, Haʻapai two and ʻEua and Niuatoputapu/Niuafoʻou have one each.
 Nine seats are held by members of the nobility who elect representatives amongst themselves.
-The Cabinet formed by a Prime Minister may include up to four members not elected to the Assembly, who then automatically become members of the legislature.
+The Cabinet formed by a prime minister may include up to four members not elected to the Assembly, who then automatically become members of the legislature.
+Unless the monarch dissolves the Legislative Assembly early, members serve a four-year term.